julendiaz/calculator/README.md

 ## Key Features

-- [x] Be able to operate basic math operations
+- Be able to operate basic math operations
-  - [x] add
+  - add
-  - [x] substract
+  - substract
-  - [x] multiply
+  - multiply
-  - [x] divide
+  - divide
+- Keyboard Support
-- [x] Equals key for displaying the results
+- Equals key for displaying the results
-- [x] Clear button to reset operations
+- Clear button to reset operations
-- [x] Display to showcase the operations
-- [x] Store multiple operations at the same time
+- Store multiple operations at the same time
-- [x] Round integers so the decimals doesn't overrun the display
+- Round integers so the decimals doesn't overrun the display
-- [x] Error message if the user tries to divide by 0
+- Error message if the user tries to divide by 0
-- [x] Keyboard Support

 ## My Process